Transphobia in the United States: Government protections

 In 2020, the Supreme Court of the United States ruled that under Title VII of the Civil Rights Act of 1964, transgender employees are protected from discrimination in the workplace.
-The Biden administration has created some protections for transgender people in the country.
+The Biden administration has created some protections for transgender people.
 In July 2022, the United States Department of Health and Human Services proposed the restoration of nondiscrimination policies that would protect transgender people.
+In April 2023, Governor Phil Murphy established New Jersey as a "safe haven for gender-affirming health care."